 "Alzheimer's" is the most common type of dementia.
 This disease affects the memory, learning, feeling, and behavioral expression of patients.
 Many people may understand that the most important factor of Alzheimer's disease is genetics, but actually, only 5% of all patients generate their diseases from this factor.
-Therefore, the risk "Alzheimer's Disease" can also come from environment and lifestyle habits.
+Therefore, the risk "Alzheimer's Disease" can also come from the environment and lifestyle habits.
 We have summarized 5 important risk factors that cause Alzheimer's disease:

-4. People with a history of head injuries, having an accident, undergoing brain surgery, having regular minor injuries, or playing sports causing head injuries such as boxing, football, or extreme sports might have brain damage.
+Having an accident, undergoing brain surgery, having regular minor injuries, or playing sports causing head injuries such as boxing, football, or extreme sports might have brain damage.
 Moreover, these activities increase the risk of developing Alzheimer's disease.

 Information by: Dr. Narumon Tongsreeneam